colossus06/Kuberada-Blog/index.md

 % ckad-devops documentation master file, created by
 % sphinx-quickstart on Mon Jan  1 23:06:34 2024.

-# welcome 🚁
+# Welcome 🚁

-Gulcan's Kubernetes DevOps and Corner!
+This is Gulcan's Kubernetes DevOps and Corner!

 Discover practical solutions and hands-on projects to boost your skills 🚀

 **⚙️ What to Expect:**

 - Real Kubernetes and CICD Projects, Real Solutions✔
 - Simplified DevOps Challenges✔
-- Hands-On Learning with Kubernetes, DevOps, GitOps and Automation✔
+- Hands-On Learning with Kubernetes, DevOps, GitOps and Automation

 <!-- :::{card}